Average Cost Of Landlord Insurance

-Link any insurance product the price is not fixed, but depends on a number of factors or variables.
-Landlord insurance will be more expensive than owner home insurance, as having tenants will pose more risk to the property than homeowner.
+Like any insurance product, the price is not fixed, but depends on a number of factors or variables.
+Landlord insurance will be more expensive than owner home insurance, as having tenants will pose more risk to the property.
 It is also important to note that it is not compulsory, unless you have a loan and the loan provider mandates that you have cover in place.

-Some factors that determine the cost will be out of your control, for example of this is the postcode of the property.
+Some factors that determine the cost will be out of your control, one example of this is the postcode of the property.
 The biggest determining factor is the price of the property and the amount of cover required.
-A starting figure for a base policy in 2022 is circa GBP195 per annum.
-This article will look further into the factors that determine the cost of landlord insurance in the UK in 2022
+A starting figure for a base policy in 2023 is circa GBP195 per annum.
+This article will look further into the factors that determine the cost of landlord insurance in the United Kingdom.

 average cost of landlord insurance

-Property within the UK can be put into insurance categories.
-The category will impact the final premium.
+Property within the UK fall into different risk categories.
 A good example is a property with a thatched roof will be a higher risk and as such attract a higher premium.
-The main categories are listed below in sub headings
+The main categories are listed below in subheadings

 Landlord insurance for a single flat or apartment which is typically 1 or 2 bedrooms will in general cost less than a typical house landlord policy.
-If you have purchased a block dwelling with multiple dwellings, a block of flats or a maisonette, expect to pay more based on the size and location of the flat buildings.
+If you have purchased a block dwelling with multiple dwellings, a block of flats or a maisonette, expect to pay more for block of flats insurance, the cost being based on the size and location of the flat buildings.

-This type of policy is popular with residents associations and residents management companies that are tasked with the management of apartments and flat blocks.
+This type of policy is popular with residents associations and residents management companies that are tasked with the management of flats and flat blocks.

 The average cost of multiple property landlord insurance will again depend on the number of properties.
 This type of policy has a few advantages, aside from keeping all paperwork under one policy, the insurance company should also give a discount as additional properties are added.